 2. Initial Application

-For students in grade 2 and above, transcripts are to be sent from their current school. (evaluations will be requested for all applicants if applicable)
+For students in grade 1 and above, transcripts and any evaluations are to be sent from their current school. (evaluations will be requested for all applicants if applicable)

-Please submit a recent photo of your child and a copy of their birth certificate to the Enrollment Director prior to the parent interview.
+Please submit a recent photo of your child and a copy of their birth certificate to the Enrollment Director (firstname.lastname@example.org) prior to the parent interview.